bmatusiak/FreeeeStoooore/README.md

 --------------

-Makes All Terminal Purchaces Free
+Makes All Terminal Purchases Free